le9endary/llm-diffusion-preference-optimization/README.md

-# Preference Optimization for Language Diffusion Models
+# LLaDA-DPO: Preference Optimization for Language Diffusion Models

 Traditional preference optimization methods like DPO face computational challenges when applied to diffusion language models due to the intractable nature of computing exact log probabilities.
 This implementation provides a practical solution using Monte Carlo estimation with Evidence Lower Bound (ELBO) approximation.